Digital Photography for Teens with Ben Eyles

 - Tripod.

-- Computer/laptop with Adobe Photoshop or Affinity Photo installed so you can start editing photos right away.
+- Computer/laptop with Adobe Photoshop or Affinity Photo installed to start editing photos right away.

 - Any extra lighting or cool equipment students may already have and want to learn how to use.